manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 <a id="8ssl-installation" name="8ssl-installation"></a>

-### <strong>8.SSL Installation</strong>
+### <strong>8.
+SSL Installation</strong>

 Secure Sockets Layer (SSL) is a standard security technology for establishing an encrypted link between a server and a client.
 Let's Encrypt is a free, automated, and open certificate authority.

-Faveo Requires HTTPS so the SSL is a must to work with the latest versions of faveo, so for the internal network and if there is no domain for free you can use the Self-Signed-SSL.
+Faveo Requires HTTPS so SSL is a must to work with the latest versions of faveo, so for the internal network and if there is no domain for free you can use the Self-Signed-SSL.

 [Let’s Encrypt SSL installation documentation](/docs/installation/providers/enterprise/centos8s-apache-ssl)